Exrelativity/crudtestlaravel/README.md

 ### To access api route

-please run this command copy response from terminal and paste as Bear token under Authorization on postman
+please run this command copy response from terminal and paste as Bearer token under Authorization on postman

 ```
 php artisan dev:postman api 1